ThanGerlek/startup/README.md

 # NIM Player

+## Login deliverable

+- *Supports registration and authentication*: Check.
+- *Stores credentials in MongoDB*: Check.
+All passwords are salted and hashed.
+- *Restricts application functionality based on authentication*: Check.
+See below.

+Note 1: The easiest ways to confirm restricted functionality are that [the home page](https://startup.gerleksgarage.click/home) redirects back to login and [this](https://startup.gerleksgarage.click/me) getCurrentUserData API call fails when logged out.

+Note 2: there's currently a bug where alerts on the register page don't show up, so it won't warn you if you try to register an invalid username or password.
+Just make sure neither is empty, they're not the same, and the password is at least 12 characters.

 ## Database deliverable

 Registered users and currently valid auth tokens persistently using MongoDB.
 This required a rewrite of essentially